I-rem/Boot2root/writeup1.md

 Welcome this is my little bomb !!!!
 You have 6 stages with only one life good luck !!
 Have a nice day!
 ```
+We need to find the right keyword.
+After testing with various input values  I download the program into my machine to examine it further.

 `$ scp laurie@192.168.56.103:~/bomb .`

+First, I would like to try calling `strings` to see if I can simply find the password among the printable characters in the executable.

 `$ strings bomb`

 ![image](https://github.com/user-attachments/assets/6405eb3d-7d76-4e8a-a6c5-1c7f95bfb0a3)

+I note down the words that look promising:

 ```
 Public speaking is very easy.